 - Map the ICT interventions that can be designed and deployed in the short and medium term to meet UNAIDS targets by 2020.

-The specific outcomes of the consultation are as follows:
+The specific outcomes of the consultation, which will be released soon, are as follows:

 - A consultation report detailing case studies and best practices in the use of ICT toward meeting UNAIDS targets;